 If you run a product, adding a customer survey pop-up is a creative way to encourage users to take some time and reflect on their in-app experience.
 Asana – a project management software – is a spot-on example of skillfully using in-app notifications.

 As you are using the platform, the pop-up will show up and ask “How likely are you to recommend Asana to friends and colleagues?”.
-In-app users will be able to quickly answer the question by choosing numbers from 1 to 10.
+In-app users will be able to quickly answer the question by choosing numbers from 1 to 10, indicating whether or not they are likely to seek out an alternative to Asana.

 Benefits of in-app customer satisfaction surveys: